stephenkati/assignAgents/README.md

 2. **updateCustomer(number, LoId)**

-Assigns the specified customer to a loan officer and updates sector, branch, market, and collection officer details.
+Assigns the specified customer to a loan officer and updates sector, branch, market, and loan officer details.

 Parameters:
 ```